alphaonelabs/alphaonelabs-education-website/.github/pull_request_template.md

 <!-- Complete the checklist below.
 Replace the dots inside [.] as follows: -->
 <!-- [x] done, [ ] not done, [/ ] not applicable -->

-- [x] I own the copyright of the code submitted and license it under the [MIT license](https://github.com/alphaonelabs/alphaonelabs-education-website/blob/main/LICENSE).
+- [x] I own the copyright of the code submitted and license it under the [GNU General Public License](https://github.com/alphaonelabs/alphaonelabs-education-website/blob/main/LICENSE).
 - [.]
 Created tests for changes (if applicable).
 - [.]
 Manually tested the changes in a running environment.
 - [.]
 Added screenshots to the PR description (if applicable).